 Cats’ paw pads (toe beans) can also get burns from touching hot surfaces such as cement that has been in the sunshine all day long.
 Cats with pink paw pads are more susceptible.

-Kitties who like sprawling out on their backs in the warm sunshine may get burns on their tummies or in their groin area since these areas have thinner patches of hair.
+Kitties that like sprawling out on their backs in the warm sunshine may get burns on their tummies or in their groin area since these areas have thinner patches of hair.

 Are There Risks of Sun Exposure in Cats?